Full Name: James Francis Thorpe

 • The town of Jim Thorpe, Pennsylvania holds an annual birthday celebration for Thorpe every May 21 and 22.

-• Believe it or not, Thorpe once hit 3 home runs into 3 different states in the same game.
+• According to folklore, Thorpe once hit 3 home runs into 3 different states in the same game.
 During a semi-pro baseball game in a ballpark on the Texas-Oklahoma-Arkansas border, he hit his first homer over the leftfield wall with the ball landing in Oklahoma, his second homer over the rightfield wall into Arkansas and his third homer of the game was an inside-the-park home run in centerfield, which was in Texas!

 • Thorpe is one of two men in history who played for the New York Giants in two different sports.
 In football, he was the New York Giants' running back and in baseball he was the New York Giants' outfielder.

 • Thorpe played football professionally well past his prime, retiring in 1928 at age 41.

 • Jim Thorpe played major and minor league baseball for 20 years, starting with the New York Giants in 1913 and later playing a number of other teams, including the Boston Braves and the Cincinnati Reds.